-The intern’s work will be published on the NCTE Blog and other digital media platforms.
+The intern’s work may be published on various NCTE social channels, and NCTE.org.

 - Strong writing skills